Transforming Health Education Across Europe

 LO2.
 Recognize data flows in healthcare system.

 LO3.
-Comply with data regulation and European values, such as GDPR, FAIR.
+Comply with European values and data regulation, such as EHDS, GDPR, FAIR, trustworthy AI guidelines.

 LO4.
 Examine the role of data and data quality in trustworthiness of AI and analytics.